North White Sand Beach Guide and Visitor Information

 If that is too posh or pricey, Kacha Resort, in the centre of the beach, has an inland annex as well as beachfront rooms and bungalows and is a popular 3* choice for families.
 The annex also has a large pool.
 The main downside is that the beach isn’t great directly outside the resort and the beachfront pool isn’t large enough to handle all the guests who want to use it.

-In early 2016, a new roadside hotel – The Erawan Hotel – openend up on the inalnd side of the road near the north end of the beach.
+In early 2016, a new roadside hotel – The Erawan Hotel – opened up on the inland side of the road near the north end of the beach.
 This offers bright, stylish rooms with sea views from the upper floors and a glass walled restaurant which is ideal for people watching at breakfast.
 There’s also a rooftop pool.
 This is another good choice for anyone wanting better value than many beach resorts offer.
 Although not ideal for light sleepers as there is noise form the street.

 Restaurants, Shops and Bars on White Sand beach